Gobi-Stories/Gobi-Web-Integration/README.md

 - If you have a website where the server uses the Content-Security-Policy HTTP header, it must include "blob:" in default-src or media-src.

+- If your page scrolls to the top when opening a story, this is usually caused by the height styling for the HTML tag of your page.
+Removing or replaceing this by "min-height" usally solves the problem.

+- If you want to hide the text under the Bubble, you could set title: " ";

+- If you want to style the text under the Bubbles, you could do this by CSS.
+Check this code example: [https://gist.github.com/andreaog/2dabbe392ef1b51339bc8c7a0e6d3917](https://gist.github.com/andreaog/2dabbe392ef1b51339bc8c7a0e6d3917)

 ## Browser Support

-The library will work in IE 11+, Chrome, Firefox, Safari, and Opera.
+The library will work in IE 11+, Edge, Chrome, Firefox, Safari, and Opera.

 ## Development (how to build and publish)